undergrad-partner-school

 Student Organizations

-If acting is an interest of yours, there is a drama club you can join.
-Interested in media and communication?
+For students with a talent for acting, there is a drama club.
+You have a passion for media and communication?
 St. Petersburg College publishes its own newspaper and has its own radio station.

 FAQ